 IRIDACEAE.
 Crocus-like plants with narrow leaves and large, handsome, often brilliant flowers.
 Easy from seed - may reach flowering size in one year.
 Prefers moist soil, but any good loam will do.
 Named after Romulus.
 Variable.

 'ONION GRASS'.
 Rosy to purplish-pink 6-petaled 1 1/2" flowers on short stems in spring.
 Tender bulb to 8", with grass-like leaves.
 South Africa.
 Zone 8.
 In Africa and Australia children eat the sweet unripe fruits, and some have sampled the bulbs, which are described as nutty with some bitterness.
 Good in coastal California, where it naturalizes in disturbed areas.

 ROSACEAE.
 Ornamental North Hemisphere shrubs and climbers, widely grown for their attractive flowers.
 Most are easily grown, the seed best sown in fall for spring germination, with stragglers over several seasons.
 Try roughing the seed on concrete and soaking a day or two until they sink, then plant in a gallon pot covered with loose, sandy soil.
 Screen pots to protect from mice and birds, and watch for powdery mildew.
 Prechill 2 - 3 months if planted out of season.

-Also called 'Fairy Rose', a true miniature to only 10 - 18" tall, with delicate, miniature 1 1/2" flowers in a good range of rose, pink, and white, with a high percentage of doubles.
+Also called 'Fairy Rose', a true miniature to only 10 - 18" tall, sometimes taller (to 8 feet if given support), with delicate, miniature 1 1/2" flowers in a good range of rose, pink, and white, with a high percentage of doubles.
 Germinates in 3 - 10 weeks warm, and blooms in 3 - 6 months.
 Choice!

 —Rosa Eglanteria.
 (100) ROSE-50.
 Packet: $2.50